 Joshua Trees, Nevada landscape © Judith Duk

-Situated east of California, Nevada is split up into territories such as Cowboy Country, Pioneer Territory and Pony Express Territory; these adventurous names aside, the majority of the state is a fairly desolate desert, sometimes beautiful, but also harsh and inhospitable.
+Situated east of California, Nevada is split up into territories such as Cowboy Country, Pioneer Territory, and Pony Express Territory.
+These adventurous names aside, the majority of the state is a fairly desolate desert, sometimes beautiful, but also harsh and inhospitable.
 The better land is used for grazing hardy cattle, while the least forgiving is used by the military for weapons testing and other mysterious pastimes.

 Nevada does have a few scenic attractions of great interest to visitors.
-Around Las Vegas, Lake Mead is popular with fishermen and water sports enthusiasts, while both the Red Rock Canyon and the Valley of Fire State Park have magnificent desert scenery, which has been used as the backdrop for many famous movies including Star Trek - The Next Generation.
+Around Las Vegas, Lake Mead is popular with fishermen and water sports enthusiasts.
+While both the Red Rock Canyon and the Valley of Fire State Park have magnificent desert scenery, which has been used as the backdrop for many famous movies including Star Trek - The Next Generation.
 The sandstone has been eroded into wonderful shapes over millions of years and at sunset these great natural monuments turn every shade of red.

-Travel Guide powered by Word Travels, copyright © 2017 Globe Media Ltd. All rights reserved.
+Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.